 3. My mom smacked me.

-No, I am not fighting in the front lines wearing a vagina costume, leading protests or even attending protests of any sort; but you don't have to be extreme to prove your supportive of a cause.
+No, I am not fighting in the front lines wearing a vagina costume and leading protests or even attending protests of any sort, but I realized that you don't have to be extreme to prove your supportive of a cause.

 SIDEBAR + DISCLAIMER: There is absolutely no shade given or offered to anyone who attends above mentioned practices.
 There is also no shade given to anyone who doesn't support any of what I'm saying.
 TO EACH THEIR OWN.
 Every single one of us helps the world go round.

 And that sidebar is exactly what is so special and inclusive about having your own voice...
 If you don't agree?
 SHARE WHAT YOU FEEL.
 What's important is doing what feels good and right for you.
 What drives you is where you can find your passion.
 What ignites you is your personal gift to the world.
 That is what's yours to share.
 On any level, on any subject, your view is yours and no one can take it from you.